SubhadityaMukherjee/AI-knowledge-base/docs/Axon.md

 ---

 # Axon
-- A long, single nerve fiber that transmits messages, via electrochemical impulses, from the body of the neuron to [dendrites](Dendrites.md) of other neurons, or directly to body tissues such as muscles.
+- A long, single nerve fiber that transmits messages, via electrochemical impulses, from the body of the neuron to [[Dendrites|dendrites]] of other neurons, or directly to body tissues such as muscles.